 “I have never seen a sexier line than the original double-cut PRS.
 When I got mine, I instantly had my own voice.
 I own a lot of guitars now, but it wasn't always that way.
 I had my PRS and that was it.
 I could do every gig with that one guitar.
 The PRS was freedom.
 I will be playing PRS guitars forever.
 I just don't think there is a better guitar.”

 A truly unique talent, this Kentucky firebrand began learning the guitar at the age of three from his Uncle Duke and began playing with their family band.
-By age eleven the guitarist was playing all over the western Kentucky and southern Indiana.
-After high school Boscoe moved to Nashville, where he toured with many successful national acts.
-In 2006 the western Kentucky native returned to Madisonville to take a break from touring and focus family on his own band.
+By age eleven, the guitarist was playing all over the western Kentucky and southern Indiana.
+After high school, Boscoe moved to Nashville where he toured with many successful national acts.
+In 2006 the western Kentucky native returned to Madisonville to take a break from touring and focus on his own band.
 In 2009 The Boscoe France Band was born.
 The band was an opportunity for the guitarist to do all the vocals.
 What resulted was a power-trio.
 In 2012 Boscoe took top prize in the National Guitar Center King of the Blues Challenge.
-Later that same year He recorded an E.P. with Grammy award winning producer Pete Anderson.
+Later that same year he recorded an E.P. with Grammy award-winning producer Pete Anderson.
 2013 would provide the thrill of a lifetime when Boscoe received The King’s approval when he was asked to open for and later be called out on the stage by Mr. B.B.
 King himself.
 2013 was also the first year The Boscoe France band were semi-finalist in The International Blues Challenge in Memphis, TN.
-An accomplishment they would repeat in 2014.2015 was the year Boscoe went nationwide on Television.
+An accomplishment they would repeat in 2014.
+2015 was the year Boscoe went nationwide on Television.
 Shoeless Blues: The Journey of Boscoe France was featured nationally on PBS.

 PRS: At what age did you first pick up the guitar?